 “People who are willing to admit they are more narcissistic than others probably actually are more narcissistic.
 People who are narcissists are almost proud of the fact.
 You can ask them directly because they don’t see narcissism as a negative quality — they believe they are superior to other people and are fine with saying that publicly.”

-The Covert Narcissist can be frank and direct about their superior self-image and high standards.
+The Covert Narcissist can be frank and direct about their superior self-image and exacting standards.
 They’re just not as flamboyantly open about it as conventional narcissists.

 They project and pursue perfection desperately to keep their demons at bay.
 They suffer from an unusually brittle and fragile sense of self and sometimes are unable to hide it.

-The Covert Narcissist Marriage is a one where criticism spirals ever outward.
+The Covert Narcissist Marriage is a criticism spiraling ever outward.

 Spouses have an impossible task requesting behavioral changes, in the Covert Narcissist Marriage.
 They often seek individual or couple therapy to help them more effectively engage with their rigid, perfectionistic spouse.

 Let’s not be too hard on the Covert Narcissist.
-On the lower end of the spectrum, they are capable of some degree of empathy and can respond well in couples therapy and learn to become even more empathetic and emotionally responsive.
+On the lower end of the spectrum, they are capable of some degree of empathy and can respond well to couples therapy and learn to become even more empathetic and emotionally responsive.

 The Covert Narcissist is compensating for a deep wound that never healed.
 But they can be challenging to love, and even harder to live with.
 They need an opportunity to appreciate the impact their behavior has on their families.
 Narcissism occurs on a continuum, and the milder forms are treatable.